 If revision or rejection is indicated, please give detailed, specific, and substantive comments.

-A reviewer is not expected to include a manuscript in the review.
-However, in addition to your review, we would appreciate information on any errors that you may note, or minor changes in wording you may wish to suggest.
-We would appreciate it if you would indicate such errors or suggested changes on the manuscript, and upload it along with your review or fax a copy to 708-579-8313.
+**A referee is not expected to edit a manuscript.
+However, in addition to your review, we would appreciate information on any editorial/language errors that you may note, or minor changes in wording you may wish to suggest.
+Please indicate such errors or suggested changes on the manuscript file and upload it along with your review.

 Thank you for acting as a referee for our journal and the communities that Nuclear Technology serves.
 We rely on the expertise of our reviewers and their reports to maintain the quality of the journal.